solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `solanaweb3.js` library, which is a connection to a fullnode JSON RPC endpoint.

-Now that we have the function for `depositFunds`, you'll need to do follow the same formate to create a `withdrawFunds` funciton using the program namespace for the withdrawFunds instruction.
+Now that we have the function for `depositFunds`, you'll need to do follow the same formate to create a `withdrawFunds` function using the program namespace for the withdrawFunds instruction.

 ```typescript